This blogpost contains advertising from www.stoffstil.co.uk with fabric sponsoring of fabric.

 We have has some really cool things on, and one of the best things was a pinafiore tie snip kind of dress for both me and Jolina.

-In the film we show how to make Jolinas, but I also took some step by step photos to try and show how I made my one.
+In the film we show how to make Jolinas, but I also took some step by step photos to try and show how I made my easy pinafore dress.

-How to cut the Pinafore tie snip dress
+How to cut the easy Pinafore dress with tie snips

 At first I measured the length I wanted from the top of the dress to the bottom.
 I chose 90 cm.